-Robert MacDonald is a partner and Senior Archaeologist with Archaeological Services Inc. (ASI), an Ontario-based consulting firm with offices in Toronto and Burlington.
-He has been with ASI since 1982.
-Dr. MacDonald is accredited by the Register of Professional Archaeologists (RPA) and holds a professional-class archaeological license from the Ontario Ministry of Tourism and Culture.
+Robert MacDonald is the Managing Partner of Archaeological Services Inc. (ASI), an Ontario-based heritage consulting firm.
+With offices in Toronto and Burlington, ASI employs around seventy full-time professionals and one hundred seasonal field staff.
+Dr. MacDonald has been with ASI since 1982.
+He is accredited by the Register of Professional Archaeologists (RPA) and holds a professional-class archaeological license from the Ontario Ministry of Tourism, Culture and Sport.
 He has directed hundreds of single and multi-phased archaeological assessments throughout Ontario as well as numerous comprehensive archaeological site excavations.

 Dr. MacDonald earned his BSc and MA degrees from Trent University and his PhD from McGill University.
-His special areas of expertise include ecological archaeology, archaeological site potential modeling, and geographic information system (GIS) applications in archaeology.
-His doctoral research consisted of a detailed examination of the environmental parameters of pre-contact Iroquoian settlement in south-central Ontario.
-This expertise has led to his leading role in the research and design of site potential models for the archaeological master plans of twelve municipalities throughout Ontario.
-Dr. MacDonald is also interested in public issues pertaining to archaeological heritage and cultural resource management, particularly the growing field of indigenous archaeology.
+His special areas of expertise include human paleoecology, archaeological site potential modeling, and geographic information system (GIS) applications in archaeology.
+His doctoral research consisted of a detailed examination of the environmental parameters of ancestral Huron-Wendat settlement in south-central Ontario.
+This expertise has led to his leading role in the research and design of Indigenous site potential models for most of the archaeological management plans that have been developed for municipalities across Ontario.
+Dr. MacDonald is also interested in public issues pertaining to archaeological heritage and cultural resource management, particularly the growing fields of Indigenous archaeology and critical heritage.